Sustainable Finance: A New Era Begins

 Dr. Tiff Macklem

-is Dean of the Rotman School of Management and chaired the Expert Panel on Sustainable Finance, appointed by the federal government.
+is the former Dean of the Rotman School of Management and chaired the Expert Panel on Sustainable Finance, appointed by the federal government.
 Previously, he served as Senior Deputy Governor of the Bank of Canada.
 He is also a Director of Scotiabank and an advisory board member of Georgian Partners.
 The final report of the Expert Panel on Sustainable Finance is available at www.canada.ca/en/environment-climate-change/services/climate-change/expert-panel-sustainable-finance.html

 This article appeared in the Spring 2020 issue.
 Published by the University of Toronto’s Rotman School of Management, Rotman Management explores themes of interest to leaders, innovators and entrepreneurs.